diegomacario/Super-Sunshine/README.md

 All the code was written in C++, with a strong focus on making it clear and organized.
 The only external library used is the [FreeImage](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-2) library (it is used to generate PNG images with the RGB values calculated by the ray-tracer).

+You should be able to easily compile the project in macOS and Linux using the Makefile included with it (thanks to [Yarden Arane](https://github.com/YArane) and [Daniel Macario](https://github.com/macadev) for writing it!).

 ## Features

 The scene description language developed for this project is very simple.
 In terms of syntax, you only need to know two things: